 - Global Management

 - Business Management

-However, there are specialized MBA programs which focus on one subject area and offer a faster path to a job in your desired industry.
-Following are some examples of specialized MBA programs available:
+However, there are specialized MBA programs that focus on one subject area and offer a faster path to a job in your desired industry.

 - MBA in Entrepreneurship